ganbaaelmer/BF1-aimbot/README.md

 * Screensize (should be ok with default)

 HOW TO USE:
-press SHIFT with Fire button
+press SHIFT with Left Mouse button (Fire button)